ChunmingZhangUW/Review-NNM_JDS/README.md

     Run "simulation_LSTM.m".
 This script generates the simulation study results in Section B.1.

-    Run "Realdata_LSTM.m".
-This script generates the real data analysis results in Section B.2.

 3. Numerical Experiments for FNN (Nonparametric Regression)

    To conduct numerical experiments for FNN applied to nonparametric regression: